-International Baccalaureate.
 Temple awards college credits to students who pass the International Baccalaureate Program's higher-level course exams with an exam grade of five and above.
-IB transcripts should be sent directly to the Office of Undergraduate Admissions.
+International Baccalaureate transcripts should be sent directly to the Office of Undergraduate Admissions.

 Students will not receive transfer credit for courses they take at another institution while they are matriculated at Temple, unless

 1. They receive prior permission from their Temple school or college